Robbie Grossman Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- Barria (2-2) takes the mound for the Angels in his fourth start of the season.
-He's put together a 2.08 ERA in 39 2/3 innings pitched, with 37 strikeouts.
+- The Angels are sending Detmers (1-5) to the mound to make his 12th start of the season.
+He is 1-5 with a 4.79 ERA and 68 strikeouts in 56 1/3 innings pitched.

-- His last time out came on Thursday against the Chicago Cubs, when the right-hander tossed five innings, surrendering two earned runs while allowing three hits.
+- The left-hander last appeared on Friday against the Chicago Cubs, when he tossed 5 2/3 innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.